High-impact, Individualized Projects

 Building an independent project takes time, initiative and the ability to assess your own skills and interests.
 A faculty advisor and mentor will assist and support you, but the responsibility — and the potential for success — rests squarely on your shoulders.

 Communication skills are key.
 You will need good dialogue with your community partner before applying in order to design your project; during the summer you’ll troubleshoot directly with your supervisor.

 You will also plan the logistics of your project, including housing, transportation and cultural immersion activities.
 If you are planning a project in a non-English speaking location, make sure your foreign language skills are up to the task!

-As a student engaged in an independent project, you may be the only volunteer working with your partner organization.
+As an independent participant, you may be the only volunteer working with your partner organization.
 If you are considering a project abroad, you may be the only international volunteer at your place of work or in your community.
-Working and living independently in an unfamiliar environment could make you feel isolated.
-If you typically process feelings best with others, think about how you would manage on your own.
+This level of immersion often leads to accelerated growth and extraordinary impact, but it may also leave you feeling isolated.
+If you typically process feelings best with others, it’s important to think about how you will manage on your own.